Maumagnaguagno/HyperTensioN/README.md

 )
 ```

+## Hints

+Here are some hints for everyone:
+- Having an object in a separate variable being reused is faster to compare (pointer comparison), only works if no object is created during run-time.
+- Order the methods decomposition wisely, otherwise you may test a lot before actually going to the correct path.
+- Use the precondition in you favor, you do not need to test things twice using a smart method decomposition.
+- Unification is costly, avoid generate at any cost, match your values once and propagate them as long as possible.
+- Even if a precondition or effect is an empty set you need to declare, use ```[]```.
+- Empty predicate sets must be put in the initial state at the problem file.
+This avoids predicate naming typos, as all predicates must be previously defined.

 ## Execution

 The problem acts as the main function since the problems include the domain, and the domain include the planner.